Common Inquiries

 Do you offer on-call 24/7 services?

 Simply put, no. As a solo practitioner with 3 small children, you can imagine how that would be a recipe for sleep deprivation and burnout.
 I am committed to providing my full attention to my clients and their pets during working hours, and being available by phone or email.
-If you have an emergency outside of these hours please contact the Eastern Maine Emergency Veterinary Clinic in Brewer at 207-989-6267.
+If you have an emergency outside of these hours please contact your nearest emergency facility.
 Many questions can be answered over the phone, and the staff there can assist in helping you decide if your pet needs to be seen overnight.